Copyright 2009 - 2016 by Mario Vaden

 It was commonly said or written (pre-2010) that about 50 albino redwoods exist, the tallest being about 70 feet tall.
-If 50 were known to exist, my estimate is that 100 or should exist.
-Extra ones could be inches tall or undiscovered.
-My reasoning is that if Lost Monarch the largest coast redwood was not discovered until 1998, there must be undiscovered plants under 12 inches tall.
+If 50 were known to exist, my estimate or thought was that 100 or more should exist.
+Extra ones could be inches tall and undiscovered.
+My reasoning is that if Lost Monarch the largest coast redwood was not discovered until 1998, there must be undiscovered albino plants under 12 inches tall.

-If you find an albino redwood, don't removed twigs for souvenirs or for propagation.
+If you find a naturally occuring albino redwood, don't remove twigs for souvenirs or for propagation.
 There is too little albino foliage in existence to risk picking their bones clean.

 Albino redwoods are not sterile as once believed.
 In 1976, Dale Holderman, a forester, discovered an albino redwood with buds and pollen.
 This was included in the book The White Redwoods by Douglas Davis and Dale Holderman.
 The pollen was dusted onto normal redwoods to see if albino redwoods could cause seeds.
 Holderman discovered that of 161 seedlings, 56 were green, 43 variegated green & white, and 62 others were all white.
 The 62 all-white seedlings died in days, because they were not attached to another green foliage redwood.
 The experiment showed that green redwoods were made that could retain the albino gene.
 This sheds more light on how white redwoods can sprout from green redwoods, like near burls.